Partners and Collaborators

 NCI’s clinical trials programs, including the National Clinical Trials Network (NCTN) and NCI Community Oncology Research Program, involve intense collaboration between NCI, large academic medical centers, and many community hospitals and oncology practices across the country.

-Other collaborative programs provide critical research tools and resources, such as the Genomic Data Commons, or are focused on advancing specific areas of research, such as the Early Detection Research Network.
+NCI also facilitates collaborative programs that provide critical research tools and resources, such as the Genomic Data Commons, or are focused on advancing specific areas of research, such as the Early Detection Research Network.

 NCI’s Physician Data Query® is a comprehensive resource for peer-reviewed, evidence-based information summaries on numerous cancer-related topics, such as cancer prevention, treatment, screening, and supportive care.
 These widely used summaries—most of which have versions for both health professionals and patients—are produced, maintained, and updated regularly by six editorial boards comprised of staff from NCI, other federal agencies, and experts from medical centers and community hospitals/practices across the country.